PUG HEALTH PROBLEMS

 Pug health problems can be a worrisome issue for pug owners.
 Common health problems are eye problems, itch/allergy, problems with the anal sacs, to name some.

 If you pug itches, it could mean several things, including issues like fleas and allergies.
 One must rid the pug and its environment of fleas.
 There are many treatments for this.
 For instant relief bathe your pug with cool water and soap and then use a flea comb to catch fleas.
-For the long haul treat your pug with a flea deterrent, find information on the different and safe ones and consult your vet on this pug health issue.
+For the long haul treat your pug with a flea deterrent, find information on the different and safe ones and consult your vet on this pug health problem.

-Itching from pug food allergies is a common issue.
+Itching from pug food allergies is a common pug health problem.
 Diet has a lot to do with allergies.
 Many commercial pet food formulas, as well as treats, are full of allergenic ingredients.
 Your pug needs to eat a clean, natural, healthy formula so it can eat to strengthen their immune system.
 We recommend our California Gold Small Dog Food as the best dog food for pugs.
 Created by pug owners for pugs, California Gold Small Dog Food has been the favorite food for pug fans all over the country for over 25 years.
 Many pug owners have fed their pug since they were puppies; many have stated relief of allergies, other pug health issues and many of their pugs have lived longer than expected healthy lives.
 You can read more about it and get free shipping pug food samples here.
 This food results in soft and shiny coats, increased energy, and from our experience, increased pug life expectancy.

 If you have questions regarding the sensitivity then please read this article.